afrigeri/pix2vec/docs/usage.rst

 .. figure:: images/m3cube-a.png
    :scale: 35 %
-   :alt: map to buried treasure
+   :alt: a 10 by 10 sub-cube

-   This is the caption of the figure (a simple paragraph).
+   A portion of a cube.